2014 Weber State Wildcats football team

 The 2014 Weber State Wildcats football team represented Weber State University in the 2014 NCAA Division I FCS football season.
-The Wildcats were led by first year head coach Jay Hill, played their games at Stewart Stadium and were members of the Big Sky Conference.
-They finished the season 2–10, 2–6 in Big Sky play to finish in a three-way tie for tenth place.
+The Wildcats were led by first-year head coach Jay Hill.

+Weber State played their home games at Stewart Stadium and were members of the Big Sky Conference.
+They finished the season 2–10, 2–6 in Big Sky play to finish in a three-way tie for tenth place with Northern Colorado and Portland State.

 Schedule

 Despite also being a member of the Big Sky Conference, the game with Sacramento State on September 13 is considered a non conference game and will have no effect on the Big Sky Standings.